 |Dimensions||146.4 x 70.6 x 9.4 mm|

-It was a tight call for third position, but the Xperia Z2 takes third place because after a while the One (M8) really showed its strengths over time, whereas the Xperia Z2 showed a few flaws that weren’t initially apparent.
-The fact that shooting in 4K video quickly heats the device up to the point it stops working is a serious - if highly localized - problem.
+It was a tight call for fourth position, but the Xperia Z2 takes fourth place because after a while the One (M8) really showed its strengths over time, whereas the Xperia Z2 showed a few flaws that weren’t initially apparent.
+The fact that shooting in 4K video quickly heats the device up to the point it stops working is a serious - if highly localized - problem, amongst a few others.
+The Xperia Z3, on the other hand, has made enough improvements over the Z2 to sneak by the One (M8) though to clinch second place.

 |System||Android 4.4.2 KitKat, Xperia UI|